findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Zhou dynasty.md

-The Zhou Dynasty occurred between 1046-256 BCE, its significance played a role the Chinese evolution
+The Zhou Dynasty occurred between 1046-256 BCE, its significance played a role the Chinese evolution most arguably greater than Xia or Shang Dynasty in terms of core political and philosophical ideas that would define the Chinese civilization going forward.